 Ideally, you never want to see a value greater than zero in the virus detection box.
 If a value greater than zero appears, you have an active virus infection.
 You NEED to take IMMEDIATE action.
 When a virus attempts to infect a computer and is either cleaned or quarantined by EP, the number of unique viruses appears next to, “Cleaned.”
 This is a successful state and no further action is needed.

+The tables note each release update and display the total number of out-of-date computers per update.
 The latest version update appears on the top row of every table’s column.
-Ideally, all of your clients should have the latest version, but this will be virtually impossible for Anti-Virus Signature (AVS) as Microsoft releases AVS 3 or 4 times a day.
-To assist you, the Anti-Virus Signature Table uses two shades of light red to highlight clients with an out-of-date AVS of more than 14 days.
+In a perfect world, all computers have the latest update, but this is virtually impossible for Anti-Virus Signature (AVS) as Microsoft releases AVS 3 or 4 times a day.
+In order to assist you, the AVS table uses two shades of light red to highlight the total number of computers with an out-of-date AVS of more than 14 days.

-From this dashboard, you can drill through to the reports List of Computers by EP Anti-Virus Signature Version, List of Computers by EP Client Version, and List of Computers by EP Engine Version.
+From this dashboard, you can drill through to the reports, List of Computers by EP Detected Viruses, List of Computers by EP Anti-Virus Signature Version, List of Computers by EP Client Version, and List of Computers by EP Engine Version.

-In the following screenshot, you will notice the “n/a” (not available) value in each of the table reports.
-This most likely means that these PCs do not have anti-virus software, so this should be investigated as soon as possible.
+1. If the “n/a” (not available) value appears in any of the dashboard’s table reports, it most likely means that those computers do not have anti-virus software.
+This should be investigated as soon as possible.